meows/racket/docs/peano.md

 1. `0++ == (0++)++`
 2. `0 == 0++`

-We have violated the rule that says nothing can be the successor to zero.
+And now we have violated the rule that says nothing can be the successor to zero.

 ## Observations